 Having a problem with substance abuse can cause further difficulties with mental health disorders.
 But, it is important to avoid targeting only one of these issues.
 If you only receive treatment or therapy for mental health problems, you may still struggle with alcohol or drug dependence.
 On the other hand, dealing only with the substance abuse, leaving you with the remaining disorder, can also be dangerous.
 If the abuse issue is dealt with, you may still suffer from anxiety, depression, or other disorder.
 Should this be the case, substance abuse could become a problem again as an attempt to cope with the struggles of mental health issues.

 The Best Methods of Treatment

 Firstly, it’s important to find a place that will treat both problems.
 A treatment that properly addresses both mental health and addiction, known as a dual diagnosis program, is the best way to go.
 This way, both issues are treated and the patient is able to have a better chance of completely recovering.
-Counselling and therapy may also be very beneficial for people dealing with both mental health and drug problems.
+Counseling and therapy may also be very beneficial for people dealing with both mental health and drug problems.

 Asheville Recovery Center Can Help

-Are you struggling with an addiction while also dealing with a mental health issue?
+Are you struggling with addiction while also dealing with a mental health issue?
 Have you been trying to deal with one half of that without addressing the other?
 Are you ready to seek the help of professionals who are trained to help you overcome the obstacles you might be facing in your situation?
 You don’t have to look any further than Asheville Recovery Center.
 Here, we have dealt with circumstances just like yours.
 It is our mission to provide people with the best recovery experience possible.
-We are committed to making sure the process is effective and thorough, while maintaining a personal connection with every individual who comes to us for help.
+We are committed to making sure the process is effective and thorough while maintaining a personal connection with every individual who comes to us for help.
 You are not alone in your struggle with mental health and addiction.
 Others have suffered similar experiences; and others have also overcome.
 We are confident that you will also become well.
 Contact us today to get the assistance you need.